 We use a company called A2B Pet Transport to bring our dogs to the UK.
 A2B Pet Transport are fully DEFRA (Department for Environment, Food & Rural Affairs) approved.
 Their vans are heated, ventilated and air conditioned to ensure the animals travel as comfortably as possible.

-The dogs leave Romania on a Day 1 and arrive in the UK on Day 3 and can be collected from Leicestershire or Oxfordshire/ Specific dates of the transport runs will be provided when you enquire/reserve a dog.
+The dogs leave Romania on a Day 1 and arrive in the UK on Day 3 and can be collected from one of four designated collection points.
+The collection points and dates of the transport runs will be provided when you enquire/reserve a dog.

 AFTER YOUR DOG HAS ARRIVED:

 It is recorded on the Importation Certificate that we have to fill in for DEFRA, that your dog is booked to be handed directly to you on arrival in the UK.

 This means that DEFRA may, or may not, call you at some point to come and inspect all of the paperwork.
 This involves scanning the dog’s microchip and checking that their paperwork matches the Pet Passport and the dog’s chip, i.e. the dog is the dog that we said it is on the paperwork.

 Please do not be alarmed if they call you.
 It is standard practice and the criteria is that they check 1 in 10 dogs handed directly to the adopter, so you may be that 1 in 10.

 Do not be worried and do not be intimidated by them.
 Usually they are very nice, polite and helpful.
 Arrange a time with them that suits you.
 If they turn up unannounced, you are perfectly at liberty to tell them to come back at a more convenient time for you.
 Usually the check is done within the first 48 hours of the dog’s arrival SO for the first 48 hours after arrival the dog must be resident and remain at the address on their paperwork i.e. your home.
 Walks, vet visits etc. do not count in this ‘remain’ period.